jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 has already developed such a dialog—Share just has to be told to use it.

 Unfortunately, at the moment, getting a folder picker to show up for this action takes a bit more work than it ought to.
-My guess is that this will get resolved in the future.
-Until then, here is what is involved:
+Here is what is involved:

 1. Override the rule config action web script to point to a custom client-side component and to set the order the action appears in the